kelvinbe/Car-host/app/README.md

   - `npm run cypress:run` - Runs the cypress tests in headless mode
   - `npm run storybook` - Runs the storybook
   - `npm run build-storybook` - Builds the storybook
+  - `npm run electron:serve` - Runs web and desktop applications concurrently
+  - `npm run electron:start` - Ensures control panel is running on port 3000 then starts the desktop application
+  - `npm run electron:package` - Creates an executable bundle for target OS eg .exe on Windows
+  - `npm run electron:dist` - Creates "distributables" from the executable bundles.
+This command packages and creates the distributables.
+Distributables are found in the /out/make folder
+  - `npm run electron:publish` - Takes the distributable build artifacts from the Make step and uploads for distribution to your app's end users.
+Publishing is an optional step in the Electron Forge pipeline, since the artifacts from the Make step are already in their final format.

 # HowTo Guides